trouze/trouze.github.io/_projects/neuralnetwork.md

   }
 ```

-To help understand where we are: we've just taken one observation, ran it through our network, calculated the weight on each edge, and calculated the activation at each node.
+To help you understand where we are- we've just taken one observation; ran it through our network; calculated the weight on each edge; and calculated the activation at each node.
 Now is where we backpropagate.
 This means we determine the weights in which we will classify the digit correctly.
 We estimate this through the gradient of our cost function, meaning we attempt to minimize the chance our network missclassifies the digit.

 ```R
 ## backpropagate where we update the gradient using delta errors